pmatsinopoulos/ccip-bootcamp-2024-08-homework-3/README.md

 I can see that in testnet, the gas used was quite less.
 Maybe because I executed the CCIP transfers the next day?

-Then i used Offchain methods.
+Then I used Offchain methods.

 First the estimation of gas using a Web3 provider